Ebook

 1. Procurement Planning

 The P2P cycle begins with procurement planning, which involves identifying the organization's needs for goods and services.
 Planning a procurement effectively guarantees that the appropriate goods or services are acquired at the appropriate time, in the appropriate amount, and for the appropriate cost.
-This stage helps organizations minimize wastage and avoid unnecessary purchases, leading to better financial control.
+This stage helps organizations minimize waste and avoid unnecessary purchases, leading to better financial control.

 Procurement planning typically involves collaboration between various departments, such as operations, finance, and procurement.
 By accurately forecasting demand and aligning procurement with business objectives, companies can prevent bottlenecks and shortages that could affect production or service delivery.